Machine TypesProduct ReviewsSewing Machines

 Best Display: Brother PE800, 5×7 Embroidery Machine

-For a lot of people, Brother is the go-to brand for embroidery machines which is why the feature so heavily in our list of the best products.
-The PE800 earns its place, partly because it gives you tutorials via the bright screen making it easy to get started or learn how to use the many features.
-There is also an automatic needle threader, a user manual, and it comes with a 25-year limited warranty.
+The PE800 earns its place, partly because it provides tutorials via the bright screen, making it easy to get started or learn how to use the many features.

 PROS: